TheFrenchGhosty/wiki.thefrenchghosty.me/docs/linux/encrypted-debian-install.md

 - neovim: vim but better, because it's always useful to have
 - audacity: **Note: Audacity has been taken over, Debian still ship a "clean" version but a move to [Tenacity](https://tenacityaudio.org/) or [Sneedcity](https://sneedacity.org/) will be required soon.**

-## Software that aren't in Debian's repos:
+## Software that Aren't in Debian's Repos:

 Get a good installer for .deb files: